sohail-aspose/groupdocs-blog/content/Groupdocs.Blog/2021-12-07-password-protect-pdf-files-in-java/index.md

 draft: false
 url: /2021/12/07/password-protect-pdf-files-in-java/
 author: 'Shoaib Khan'
 summary: 'There are different security levels that you can provide to your confidential documents.
 You can apply watermarks, encrypt files, or you can make your documents password-protected.
 In this article, we will see **how to programmatically add password protection to the PDF files within the Java applications**.
-Further, we will learn to **change the password** and also to **remove the passwords** to unlock PDF files.
+Further, we will learn to **change the password** and also to **remove the passwords** to unlock PDF files.'

-The following topics are discussed in this article:

-*   Java API for Password Protection of PDF Files
-*   Password Protect PDF Files in Java
-*   Change PDF Password in Java
-*   How to Remove PDF Password - Unlock PDF'
 tags: ['Add Password to PDF in Java', 'Change PDF Password in Java', 'Lock PDF in Java', 'Password Protect Document', 'Remove Password in Java', 'Unlock PDF in Java']
 categories: ['GroupDocs.Merger Product Family']
 ---